 Curriculum is a Tool

 I shared last week about our homeschool disaster and how I had I ditched our curriculum.
 All of it (pretty much).
 Why?
-Because the tool just wasn’t working in this season of life.
+Because the tool (homeschooling programs) just wasn’t working in this season of life.
 Now, many of you have messaged me and asked why, and seem worried that because Heart of Dakota isn’t working for me, that it won’t work for you.
 PLEASE don’t think that.

-Curriculum is a tool, and that means that it will work for different people in different ways.
+A curriculum is a tool, and that means that it will work for different people in different ways.
 A hammer won’t work for a screw.
 Why?
 It’s the wrong tool.
 Does that mean the hammer is bad?
 No, it is the perfect tool for a nail.
 Unfortunately for us at this time, HOD is a hammer and my kids are the screws 😉

 The key here is to remember that when the tool isn’t working, you may need a new one.
 When you try to work with the wrong tool, you may become negligent.
 That is where we were.
 I wanted it to work so BAD, but it just wasn’t.
 Chances are you will be there at some point too.
 And, you know what?
 That is okay!
 God designed each of our kids differently, and we need to consider THEIR truth and what THEY need.
 When we do that, we will find the perfect tool that was created just for them <3